 - Use progressive troubleshooting techniques: isolate, measure, verify, then act.

-You deserve clarity and control; follow the diagnostics, act decisively, and reclaim reliable operation without unnecessary parts swaps.
+Follow the diagnostics, act decisively, and restore reliable operation without unnecessary parts swaps.

 Parts, OEM Options, and When to Get Professional Help

-Parts selection matters: choose an OEM alternator for your RAV4 whenever possible to secure correct fit, regulator calibration, and expected longevity, and inspect the drive belt and wiring harness before condemning the unit.
+Parts selection matters.
+Choose an OEM alternator for your RAV4 whenever possible.
+It secures correct fit, regulator calibration, and expected longevity.
+Inspect the drive belt and wiring harness before you condemn the unit.

 | Component | Action |